 Bankruptcy is a legal process that provides financial relief when you can no longer repay your debts.
-You are discharged from your debts, meaning you longer have to pay them back.
+Upon completion of a bankruptcy you are discharged from your debts, meaning you longer have to pay them back.

-Once you declare bankruptcy, you will be relieved from the harassment of those you owe money to and legal actions taken against you, meaning:
+Once you declare bankruptcy you will be relieved from the harassment by those you owe money to and legal actions taken against you, meaning:

 Creditors can no longer contact you